US Expat Tax Deductions and Credits

 2. Foreign Earned Income Exclusion

-The Foreign Earned Income Exclusion (FEIE) is a deduction that allows you to exclude the first $112,000 (2022 tax year) of earned income.
-For income earned in 2023, this amount will increase to $120,000.
+The Foreign Earned Income Exclusion (FEIE) is a deduction that allows you to exclude the first $126,500 for the 2024 tax year (filed in 2025).
 To qualify for the FEIE, you must meet either the Bona Fide Residence Test or Physical Presence Test.

 Earned income typically includes only salary or self-employment earnings.
 Unemployment earnings and passive income do not qualify for this exclusion.